Reveal-Energy-Services/orchid-python-api/README-dev.md

 The scripts, `stage_qc_results.py` and `change_stage_times.py`, differs from the other scripts.
 The require a number of command line arguments to run correctly.

-For example, to see an explanation of these arguments, execute the command `python stage_qc_results.py --help` or `python stage_qc_results.py --help`.
+For example, to see an explanation of these arguments, execute the command, `python stage_qc_results.py --help`, or the command, `python change_stage_times.py --help`.
 The most typical arguments are described in the following paragraphs.

 To both read and write stage QC results, run the command:
 ```